 Trained practitioners can use CRAM to assess the condition of a wetland or riparian site over a half-day period using visual indicators in the field.
 In practice, the practitioners use the indicators to choose the best-fit narrative description of habitat condition among a standardized set of mutually exclusive descriptions for each metric.
-CRAM scores can be used to compare sites within a wetland class, but not between classes.
-CRAM also provides guidelines for identifying the stressors that help explain why wetlands may have received specific scores.
-The CRAM stressors may also be used to qualitatively describe the watershed conditions and/or the sites sustainability (impact and mitigation sites).
+CRAM scores can be used to compare sites within an aquatic resource class, but not between classes.
+CRAM also provides guidelines for identifying the stressors that help explain why aquatic resource may have received specific scores.
+The CRAM stressors may also be used to qualitatively describe the watershed conditions and/or the sites sustainability (impact and compensatory mitigation sites).

 CRAM is applicable to wetlands and streams throughout the state of California.
-The general approach and metric categories are consistent across wetland types, but the specific narratives used to score each metric are customized for the characteristics of the specific wetland type being assessed.
+The general approach and metric categories are consistent across aquatic resource types, but the specific narratives used to score each metric are customized for the characteristics of the specific aquatic resource type being assessed.
 Metric scores are aggregated up to the level of attributes as well as into a single overall score via simple arithmetic relationships.
 Categories have been developed based on implied equivalence in the sense that a change in score of one level (or step) is regarded as equivalent, in terms of overall condition, from one attribute to the next.
 CRAM has been validated in the field and verified against more intensive (Level 3) measures of condition for estuaries and riverine wetlands.
 Validation of CRAM for depressional wetlands, including individual vernal pools and vernal pool complexes, has been completed.
-New modules are being developed for low gradient ephemeral streams and other CRAM wetland types.
+New modules are being developed for low gradient ephemeral streams and other CRAM aquatic resource types.

-CRAM is supported a series of software, technical documents and implementation guidelines that are available on the CRAM website.
-Applications of CRAM include: (1) assessments of impacted wetlands to help determine appropriate mitigation measures, including additional avoidance, minimization, and compensatory mitigation; (2) preliminary assessments of wetland conditions and stressors to determine the need for intensive monitoring; (3) evaluation of wetland project performance under the Coastal Zone Management Act, Section 1600 of the California State Fish and Game Code, Sections 401 and 404 of the CWA, and local government wetland regulations; (4) assessment of compensatory mitigation progress relative to ambient conditions, reference conditions, and performance standards (e.g. projected CRAM metric and submetric scores established for specific monitoring intervals such as years 1, 3, and 5 following implementation); eCRAM for uploading CRAM scores for populating the State-wide database.
+CRAM is supported by a series of software, technical documents and implementation guidelines that are available on the CRAM website.
+Applications of CRAM include: (1) assessments of impacted aquatic resource to help determine appropriate mitigation measures, including additional avoidance, minimization, and compensatory mitigation; (2) preliminary assessments of aquatic resource conditions and stressors to determine the need for intensive monitoring; (3) evaluation of aquatic resource project performance under the Coastal Zone Management Act, Section 1600 of the California State Fish and Game Code, Sections 401 and 404 of the CWA, and local government wetland regulations; (4) assessment of compensatory mitigation progress relative to ambient conditions, reference conditions, and performance standards (e.g. projected CRAM metric and submetric scores established for specific monitoring intervals such as years 1, 3, and 5 following implementation); eCRAM for uploading CRAM scores for populating the State-wide database (California Wetlands Monitoring Workgroup, 2009).

 CRAM is a component of a broader wetland assessment toolkit that has been developed in California based on EPA's Level 1-2-3 Framework for wetland monitoring and assessment (EPA 2002).
-CRAM can be an effective tool for assessing the overall condition of a wetland when used as directed by trained professionals in a comprehensive program of wetlands monitoring that also includes accurate mapping of wetlands and careful quantification of essential wetland functions.
-CRAM is not intended to be used as a single, independent tool to meet all wetland monitoring and assessment needs.
-If CRAM is utilized to support the DA permit decision process, CRAM scores must be uploaded to eCRAM for mitigation, impact, and where applicable, reference sites, to allow for random auditing.
+CRAM can be an effective tool for assessing the overall condition of an aquatic resource when used as directed by trained professionals in a comprehensive program of aquatic resources monitoring that also includes accurate mapping of wetlands and non-wetland waters of the U.S. and careful quantification of essential aquatic resource functions.
+CRAM is not intended to be used as a single, independent tool to meet all aquatic resource monitoring and assessment needs.
 Studies validating CRAM include Stein et. al. (2009a, b), a report by the U.S. Army Engineer Research and Development Center (Klimas 2008), and a report by the California State Water Resources Control Board on the peer review of CRAM (2011).